< Back to results

 Entry requirements

-Entry into the UNSW JD is based on academic merit.
+Entry into the UNSW Juris Doctor is based on academic merit.
 Students must have completed a tertiary qualification at Bachelor, Masters or PhD level in a discipline other than law, or a degree in law from an overseas institution.
-There are no additional selection criteria.

 Domestic Applicants

-UNSW offers domestic applicants both Commonwealth Supported Places (CSP) and full-fee places in the JD.
-CSP are offered to the most competitively ranked applicants and the remaining eligible applicants will be offered a full-fee place in the JD program.
+UNSW offers domestic applicants both Commonwealth Supported Places (CSP) and full-fee places in the Juris Doctor.
+CSP are offered to the most competitively ranked applicants and the remaining eligible applicants will be offered a full-fee place in the Juris Doctor program.
 You should list both CSP and full-fee codes in your UAC preferences if you wish to be considered for both places.
+For further information on eligibility and academic merit required, please refer to the admission criteria.

 If you’re in your final year and about to complete your bachelor's degree, please refer to the UAC guide for Admission Requirement Deadlines.